 PCA limitations:

-• Their role is more oriented towards social interaction and supporting residents’ daily routines.
+- Their role is more oriented towards social interaction and the support of residents’ daily routines.

 Kensington Place Redwood City: now hiring CNAs, HHAs, and PCAs

-If you’re passionate about making a positive impact in the lives of others and wish to grow your career in a supportive and fulfilling environment, we encourage you to apply.
+If you’re passionate about making a positive impact on the lives of others and want to grow your career in a supportive, fulfilling environment, we encourage you to apply.